bcgov/platform-developer-docs/src/docs/security-and-privacy-compliance/vault-secrets-management-service.md

 Service Accounts take the form of `licensePlate-vault`

+Here is the [step-by-step guild](https://github.com/bcgov/how-to-workshops/tree/master/vault) on integrating Vault into your application on OpenShift.

 ## Availability

 The Vault Secrets Management tool is deployed in a high-availability configuration within the highly available Gold clusters in OpenShift.
 This service is available 24/7 with best effort to restart failed systems.